ravikumar2605/DishDash/README.md

-# Rydoro - Food Delivery Website
+# DishDash - Food Delivery Website

 A modern, responsive food delivery website built with React and Tailwind CSS.
 Features a clean, appetizing design with smooth animations and excellent user experience.